andrea-bradbury/CoVidualizer/README.md

 The app uses the About Corona API https://about-corona.net/ to source top line data on COVID-19 around the world.

-Upon open the app collect the current data from https://about-corona.net/ via the API, stores the data as COVIDCountry Objects as uses these attributes to manipluate and display data.
+Upon open the app collects the current data via the API, stores the data as COVIDCountry Objects as uses these attributes to manipluate and display data.

 The app has 4 screens: